-Making matter worse is the nature of the injury often causes fingers from being reattached.
-Doctors call it an “avulsion,” which means that the finger is actually pinched and pulled off of the hand.
+Making matters worse is that the nature of these injuries often prevents fingers from being reattached.
+Doctors call it an “avulsion,” which means that the finger is pinched and pulled off of the hand.

-Many people are used to the recalls and warnings of the Consumer Products Safety Commission, but Boat Safety issues are regulated by the Boating Safety Division of the U.S. Coast Guard.
-It has not been nearly as good at addressing, and eliminating, this risk.
-It also means the injuries are vastly underreported.
+Many people are used to recalls and warnings from the Consumer Products Safety Commission, but boat safety issues are regulated by the Boating Safety Division of the U.S. Coast Guard.
+The Boating Safety Divison has not been effective at addressing and eliminating this risk.
+This means that these injuries are vastly underreported.

 The Florida and Georgia based Law Offices of John M. Phillips has handled these cases.

-Years ago, Bennington Marine Corporation and Bentley Industries, LLC issued voluntary recalls of the effected pontoon boats and directed retrofitting of guard rails with aftermarket finger guards to be installed in the narrow areas around the side gates.
-Yet, because of the voluntary nature of the recall and lack of widespread attention to the problem, these incidents continue- even years later.
+Years ago, Bennington Marine Corporation and Bentley Industries, LLC issued voluntary recalls of the impacted pontoon boats and directed the retrofitting of guard rails with aftermarket finger guards to be installed in the narrow areas around the side gates.
+Yet, because of the voluntary nature of the recall and lack of widespread attention to the problem, these incidents continue, even years later.